Writing your first model

 Before firing up our editor, let's quickly talk about a few basic ZML fundamentals.

 ZML creates an MLIR representation of the computation when we compile the Module.
-For compilation, only the Shapes of all tensors must be known.
+For compilation, only the Tensors are required.
 No actual tensor data is needed at this step.
 This is important for large models: we can compile them while the actual weight data is being fetched from disk.

 So the steps for us are: